 The Group recognises revenue from construction projects, design and engineering projects and certain other long-term contracts over time, using the input method.
-The use of this method requires the Group to estimate the proportional revenue and costs.
+The use of this method requires the Group to estimate revenue based on proportion of costs incurred to total expected cost.
 If circumstances arise that may change the original estimates of revenues, costs, or extent of progress toward completion, estimates are revised.
 These revisions may result in increases or decreases in estimated revenues or costs and are reflected in profit or loss in the period in which the circumstances that give rise to the revision become known by management.
-For the year ended 31 December 2019, the Group recognised revenue from such contracts in amount of RR 21,563,310 (2018: RR 21,290,257) (Note 26).
+For the year ended 31 December 2020, the Group recognised revenue from such contracts in amount of RR 21,666,020 (2019: RR 21,563,310) (Note 23).

-In addition, receivables related to construction contracts and certain other contracts, under which the revenue is recognised over time, are subject to credit risk.
-In other words, although some revenue continues to be contractually bound, the customer can still refuse to pay or to pay in time.
-Where revenue has been validly recognised on a contract, but an uncertainty subsequently arises about the recoverability of the related amount due from the customer, any provision against the amount due is recognised as an expense.
+In addition, receivables and contract assets related to construction contracts and certain other contracts, under which the revenue is recognised over time, are subject to credit risk.
+In other words, although some revenue continues to be contractually bound, the customer can still be unable to pay in time.
+Where revenue has been validly recognised on a contract, but an uncertainty subsequently arises about the recoverability of the related amount due from the customer, any allowance against the amount due is recognised as an expense.